zimmski/tavor/README.md

 ### Command: <code>graph</code>

-The <code>graph</code> command allows to print out a graph of the internal structure.
+The <code>graph</code> command prints out a graph of the internal structure.
 This is needed since textual formats like the [Tavor format](#format) can be often difficult to mentally visualize.
 Currently only the DOT format is supported therefore third-party tools like [Graphviz](http://graphviz.org/) have to be used to convert the DOT data to other formats like JPEG, PNG or SVG.

 The following command prints the DOT graph of a format file to STDOUT: